💰 Investing9 min read

 The pattern among investors who consistently underperform

 AMFI data after every major market shock shows the same thing: net outflows from equity mutual funds during the fall, then net inflows as markets recover.
 The investors who sold ended up buying back at higher prices.
-The investors who stayed put ended up with better returns.
+The investors who held ended up with better returns.

-The people who built meaningful wealth in Indian equities over the last 20 years were not particularly clever about timing.
+The people who built real wealth in Indian equities over the last 20 years were not especially good at timing markets.
 They were consistent.
 They didn't stop SIPs when things looked bad.

 This article is for informational purposes.
 Past market behaviour during geopolitical events does not guarantee future outcomes.
 Consult a SEBI-registered investment advisor for personalised guidance.